k5cents/models-markets/README.md

 > estimate.
 Most models do this by means of a normal distribution or
 > something similar to it.

-FiveThirtyEight has historically considered six factors in determining the degree of uncertainty around their estimated division of the eventual vote.
 In an analysis of past elections, it has been proven that the degree of uncertainty is *greater* when:

 1. The election is further away
 2. There are fewer polls